Home Remedies to Get Rid of Freckles Naturally

 Like many other skin pigmentation disorders, the primary reason people develop freckles is due to the sunlight and ultraviolet ray exposure.
 Certain parts of the skin are more sensitive to this type of thing than others.
 The upper shoulders, face, and especially the nose are the most susceptible to freckles because they have more direct sunlight.

 Scientists have discovered that the primary reason why people have freckles (whether the sun is involved) is overstimulated melanocytes, which are in cells and increase melanin production.
 This is a commonly known problem and people who are susceptible to this are more likely to have problems with skin cancer and other skin disorders.

 Genetic Reasons for Freckles

-Over the past few decades, genetic research has become a major part of the new scientific literature.
+Over the past few decades, genetic research has become a major part of new scientific literature.
 Our understanding of the human genome has helped to better understand every aspect of life including who will have freckles and why this might be the case.
-For freckling, the MC1R gene is to blame and there are mutations that cause this among (predominantly) caucasians and lighter skinned individuals.
+For freckling, the MC1R gene is to blame and there are mutations that cause this among (predominantly) Caucasians and lighter-skinned individuals.
 The same gene is actually correlated with the red hair gene that seems to correlate with freckles.

 Specifically, the Irish have a propensity to pass this gene and the associated properties.
 This is why you may have heard of the stereotype that Irish people have freckles and red hair!
 This gene was largely suppressed in people with darker skin, but those who have light skin needed to be able to absorb and process vitamin D. Hence, they still have the gene that is considered responsible for freckles.